×

 When we asked people why foreigners move to Rabat, they responded:

 "Rabat is an attractive destination for expats due to its rich culture, vibrant nightlife, and stunning architecture.
 The city is known for its beautiful beaches, historic monuments, and friendly locals.
 Additionally, Rabat offers a low cost of living, making it an ideal place for expats to settle down.
 The city also boasts a wide range of activities and attractions, from shopping and dining to outdoor activities and cultural events.
-With its diverse culture, vibrant atmosphere, and affordable cost of living, Rabat is an attractive destination for expats looking to experience a new culture and lifestyle," said an expat in Rabat.
+With its diverse culture, vibrant atmosphere, and affordable cost of living, Rabat is an attractive destination for expats looking to experience a new culture and lifestyle," wrote one expat living in Rabat.

 About the Author